carlosgits/curriculum/Landing-pages/cryptopage/README.md

 Welcome to this project

-This page showcases relevant information about our crypto information application powered by the CoinGecko API and designed with the Figma design by Mohammad Ali.
+This page showcases relevant information about my crypto landing page  powered by the CoinGecko API and designed with the Figma design by Mohammad Ali.

 ## Screenshots